Wall Street's losses worsen as markets tumble worldwide

 Apart from concerns about inflation and coronavirus restrictions, the war in Ukraine is still a major cause for uncertainty.
 More than 60 people were feared dead after a Russian bomb flattened a school being used as a shelter, Ukrainian officials said.
 Moscow's forces pressed their attack on defenders inside Mariupol's steel plant in an apparent race to capture the city ahead of Russia's Victory Day holiday Monday.

 Even the energy sector, a star performer in recent weeks, was under pressure Monday.
-Benchmark U.S. crude fell 4.5% to $104.80 per barrel, though it's still up nearly 40% this year.
-Brent crude, the international standard, fell 4.1% $107.82 a barrel.
+Benchmark U.S. crude fell 4.8% to $104.47 per barrel, though it's still up about 40% this year.
+Brent crude, the international standard, fell 4.5% $107.32 a barrel.

 AP Business Writer Yuri Kageyama contributed.